hansmohob/pdo/README.md

 # ENT303 Workshop: Use Terraform to Build Microsoft Infrastructure on AWS (2 hour)
-This code is used within an AWS workshop showing customers how to use Terraform to build Microsoft infrastructure on AWS.
+This code is used by an AWS workshop showing customers how to build Microsoft infrastructure on AWS with Terraform.

 ## Providers